 This is what hikers often do.
 On the other hand, leaning forward, while holding on, is serious cheating.
 Don’t do it.

-To expedite belly fat loss and fitness improvement, employ interval training rather than steady state.
+To expedite belly fat loss, defined abs and fitness improvement, you should employ interval training rather than steady state.

 So if you can do 2 mph at 15 percent (without holding on) for only five minutes, or even for only two minutes, then at that point, lower the incline to five percent or zero, and continue walking 2 mph at this lower angle for a few minutes to recover your energy.